end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 # Download

-You can download the AnyRtttl library by clicking on the following link: \[download id="1988" template="button"\]
+You can download the AnyRtttl library by clicking on the following link:
+{{% download old-id="1988" href="https://github.com/end2endzone/AnyRtttl/archive/refs/tags/2.3.1.zip" %}}AnyRtttl v2.3.1.zip{{% /download %}}